bendrummond389/Rust-Proofs-Arguments-and-Zero-Knowledge/README.md

 # Rust Implementations of Algorithms from "Proofs, Arguments, and Zero-Knowledge"

 This repository contains Rust implementations of various algorithms and concepts from the book "Proofs, Arguments, and Zero-Knowledge" by Justin Thaler.
 The primary goal of this project is to gain a deeper understanding of cryptographic primitives, protocols, and zero-knowledge proofs while learning Rust programming.
+The majority of comments in the codebase are directly quoted from the work of Justin Thaler.
+The primary purpose of this repository is to enhance my knowledge of the subject matter, and I have found that including direct comparisons between the mathematical concepts and their implementations has been instrumental in furthering my comprehension.
+It is requested that all comments be attributed to Justin Thaler as appropriate.

 ## Repository Structure